-TYPE OF HOUSING NEED POINTS For example, you cannot leave your house at all or without physical assistance getting up and down stairs is impossible to manage; your current house is not or cannot be adapted for your needs; or you cannot return to your present accommodation if you are leaving hospital or a nursing home (applicants will be considered for ground floor/adapted accommodation only - supporting documentation regarding housing needs may be required from a medical/health professional) Your current property severely restricts your daily activity and a move will help to alleviate this.
-For example; getting up and down stairs is difficult to manage; or you require separate bedroom due to your health.
-Supporting documentation may be required from a medical or health care professional.)
-15 If more than one person covered by the application would qualify for medical points as stated above: An additional 5 points will be awarded to recognise the situation of the household as a whole 5 IF YOU NEED TO BE RE-HOUSED DUE TO HARASSMENT You can receive points at ONE of the levels shown below.
-You or members of your family are experiencing very serious problems du to the actions of others that are targeted specifically at you.
-Your physical safety or your home is at risk and/or your ability to cope with daily life has been seriously affected as a result. (supporting documents may be require e.g. police report, court orders, victim support or other relevant documentation) 40 You or members of your family are experiencing these types of serious problems.
-While you may not consider yourself to be in immediate physical danger, your quality of life is being adversely affected by the harassment (supporting documents may be required e.g. police report, victim support, confirmation from current landlord or other relevant documentation) We will use these points to address issues such as criminal harassment, domestic abuse, racial harassment and other types of hate crimes.
-If you 20 receive harassment points, we will:
+TYPE OF HOUSING NEED

+POINTS

-TYPE OF HOUSING NEED POINTS Provide information about making a homeless application to Glasgow City Council since this will generally provide a quicker route to re-housing for people in these types of emergency circumstances.
-Keep in touch with you, so that application is kept under regular review.
-YOU NEED TO MOVE TO GIVE OR RECEIVE ESSENTIAL SUPPORT You or a member of your family needs to move to the area to provide essential family support and your current address is severely restricting you from doing this.
-30 We will consider the following criteria: • You are juggling your own life and your caring responsibilities and the journey between home/work and our area is severely affecting your ability to provide support on a daily basis (e.g. Car mileage over 10 miles, public transport routes over 1 hour, no public transport option and you walk over 3 miles; expense will also be considered) AND: • You receive carers allowance to care for the person in our area; OR Supporting documents from health or support agency detailing the level of support you provide; OR • Supporting documents for the person that you care for detailing their condition; OR Any other individual factors will be considered You or a member of your family needs to move to the area to receive essential support and your current address is severely restricting you from doing this.
-30 We will consider the following criteria: · Your journey to receive support is severely restricting your ability to access the support or services you need on a regular basis (car mileage over 10 miles, public transport routes over 1 hour, no public transport option and you walk over 3 miles; expenses will also be considered) AND:
+- Provide information about making a homeless application to Glasgow City Council since this will generally provide a quicker route to re-housing for people in these types of emergency circumstances. - Keep in touch with you, so that application is kept under regular review.

+YOU NEED TO MOVE TO GIVE OR RECEIVE ESSENTIAL SUPPORT

+You or a member of your family needs to move to the area to provide essential family support and your current address is severely restricting you from doing this.

+We will consider the following criteria:

+You are juggling your own life and your caring responsibilities and the journey between home/work and our area is severely affecting your ability to provide support on a daily basis (e.g. Car mileage over 10 miles, public transport routes over 1 hour, no public transport option and you walk over 3 miles; expense will also be considered)

+AND;

+- You receive carers allowance to care for the person in our area; OR - Supporting documents from health or support agency detailing the level of support you provide; OR - Supporting documents for the person that you care for detailing their condition; OR - · Any other individual factors will be considered

+You or a member of your family needs to move to the area to receive essential support and your current address is severely restricting you from doing this.

+We will consider the following criteria:

+Your journey to receive support is severely restricting your ability to access the support or services you need on a regular basis (car mileage over 10 miles, public transport routes over 1 hour, no public transport option and you walk over 3 miles; expenses will also be considered)

+AND:

-Supporting documents from health or support agency detailing the level of support you receive and length of time you require the support for
+- Supporting documents from health or support agency detailing the level of support you receive and length of time you require the support for - Any other individual factors will be considered

-· Any other individual factors will be considered
+Any other individual factors will be considered